COVID-19 Health & Safety Protocols

 Anna Maria College requires all students and employees to be up to date on Covid immunizations by the date they arrive on campus.
 The college also requires some third-party visitors and vendors (contractors) to be vaccinated, depending on the nature of their work on campus.

-“Up To Date” means you have received all doses in the primary series and all boosters recommended for you, when eligible.
+“Up To Date” means you have received all doses in the primary series and all boosters are strongly recommended for you, when eligible.

 The CDC webpage with additional details on current Covid immunization guidelines can be found here: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html